everx-labs/ton-nfc-client/docs/FuntionsList.md

 - **getAllSerialNumbers()**

-    Get the list of card serial numbers for which we have keys in Android keystore.
+    Get the list of card serial numbers for which we have keys in Android keystore/iOS keychain.

     *Exemplary response:*

     {"serial_number_field":["504394802433901126813236", "455324585319848551839771"],"status":"ok"}

-- **isKeyForHmacExist(serialNumber : String)**
+- **isKeyForHmacExist(serialNumber)**

-    Check if key for given serialNumber exists in iOS keychain.
+    Check if key for given serialNumber exists in Android keystore/iOS keychain.

     *Arguments requirements:*